-In consideration of the Plan's status as a public sector pension plan and in recognition of its funding challenges, the Provincial Government has requested that the University and Plan stakeholders also move to establish joint sponsorship of the Plan and formulate a funding policy to guide its future sustainability.
-Under this structure, the Plan would be jointly sponsored by the University and employee groups and the sponsors will share equally in the Plan's management and funding.
+In consideration of the Plan's status as a public sector pension plan and in recognition of funding challenges, the Provincial Government has requested that the University and Plan stakeholders also move to establish joint sponsorship of the Plan and formulate a funding policy to guide its future sustainability.
+Under this structure, the Plan would be jointly sponsored by the University and employee groups and the sponsors would share equally in the Plan's management and funding.
+This change would be developed in consultation with the Provincial Government.